 I was so lucky to have played the places I've played in, lucky to have played along with so many incredible musicians, and lucky to have met so many wonderful people along the way, including many well known and, at times, legendary entertainers and celebrities.

 Amidst all those experiences, including a year and a half off from college to play and travel with bands full-time, I somehow was able to earn my BA degree.
-I then went on to graduate school in Michigan, where I earned my MA and Specialists Degrees, in preparing for my career as a school psychologist and special education administrator.
+I graduated 2nd in my class at Franklin Pierce University, one of Forbes Magazine's top colleges.
+I was offered a fellowship to graduate school in Michigan, where I earned my MA and Specialists Degrees, in preparing for my career as a school psychologist and special education administrator.

 After graduate school and settling down in a small city along Lake Michigan, I had the honor of working with Bob Simms (Rotary Connection from Chicago, featuring Bob and Minnie Ripperton, the first bi racial group to be signed and recorded by Chess Records) , as a duo, back in 1980.
 In the 80s, I played piano and sang for the "big band" General Assembly for years.
 I also played piano/vocals in a quartet, New Harmony for several years: playing gigs throughout Michigan with 3 excellent musicians, who otherwise made up the rhythm section of the General Assembly.